Ishpeming plans $16M sewer overhaul

 The funding for this project will come from two sources.

-“Ultimately what we ended up with was $8 million of grants, no cost to our residents, and $8 million of low-interest loan which has some impact on our customers, but we believe that the savings along the line are probably going to wash mostly in today’s class yet to be seen, but we know that we’ve done it in the most affordable way.”
+“Ultimately what we ended up with was $8 million of grants, no cost to our residents, and $8 million of low-interest loan which has some impact on our customers, but we believe that the savings along the line are probably going to wash mostly in today’s class yet to be seen, but we know that we’ve done it in the most affordable way,” said Cugini.

 After an exhaustive application process, the State of Michigan has accepted the application for funding the project based on multiple factors, including need, economic and demographic conditions, and project viability.